Fastec Racing Honda CB750 Cafe Racer

 Aside from the stance, rider comfort wasn’t too high on Dave’s list of priorities.
 As such, the custom upholstered bump seat works well enough for a ‘Sunday blast’.
 Touring might be less comfortable though that’s rarely a consideration for a café racer.

 With the original tank deemed beyond salvage, a replacement was sourced from the States.
-And with input from Dave handed to Arnie at Pro Kustom to work some magic.
+And, with input from Dave, it was handed to Arnie at Pro Kustom to work some magic.

 Arnie’s wizardry saw the tank finished in a captivating deep maroon, punctuated with graphics.
 Such is the depth of colour and tone, it’s the type of finish that can only be fully appreciated in person.